bayesimpact/sf-homelessness/README.md

 This package was created by the team at Bayes Impact for the San Francisco Mayor's Office as a final deliverable for the Fall 2014 data exploration conducted in pursuit of a Pay for Success (PFS) model to be implemented in San Francisco's homelessness services system.

 Over the course of 6 weeks, the Bayes Impact team assessed, cleaned, and analyzed the data provided by the City's HMIS and Compass Connecting Point systems.
-In this package are the scripts we wrote to clean the data, as well as notebooks we used for exploration and data analysis.
+In this package is the publicly released cleaning script:

 - **clean.py** is the script we wrote to clean the data.
 It is explained more below, in the section *Data Cleaning*, and is also annotated inline.